 Many veterinary clinics already offer house calls to farms.
 With mobile clinics, you can batch your availability to specific regions on certain days so you’re not travelling back and forth.
 And while you’ll need at least one veterinary technician to travel with you, there’s no need for a team of groomers, attendants, and receptionists.

 Going mobile also reduces a common customer pain point: busy wait rooms where cats clash with dogs.
 Since you’re travelling to owners’ homes, there’s no need to confine animals in waiting rooms anymore!

-With scheduling tools like MarketBox, you can also offer more than just in-home appointments.
+With MarketBox’s veterinary software, you can also offer more than just in-home appointments.
 Your services can include virtual consultations or simple check-ups that happen over Zoom.
 This means you don’t have to travel for every appointment and customers and their pets can connect with you conveniently.

 With pet ownership steadily increasing, there’s no shortage of pets who require accessible care, so consider starting a mobile veterinary clinic!

 If you have a background in healthcare, there’s no need to confine yourself to a physical practice.
 Consider providing remote services, virtual services, or in-home health services to cut down on overhead and transportation expenses and reach new patients.

 Some professions that may benefit from going mobile include:

 As more and more healthcare providers realize the benefits of moving away from brick and mortar establishments, the telehealth industry is growing.